 Chat with a local specialist who can help organize your trip.

-Day 5: Explore Coimbra, Figueira da Foz & the Schist Villages
+Day 5: Explore Coimbra, Figueira da Foz & Schist Villages

 Get out and explore Coimbra, one of Portugal's oldest cities.
 Primarily known as home to the University of Coimbra, this is a vibrant place with plenty to see and do.
-Start with a visit to the university, which sits in the city's upper zone.
+Begin with a visit to the university, situated in the city's historic Cidade Alta (Upper City).
 The incredible Baroque library should be your first stop, where you'll find a collection of over 200,000 books, all stored in beautifully carved bookshelves.
-You can also visit the 18th-century bell tower, and nearby you'll find the Chapel of Saint Michael with its elaborate interior wall tiles.
+You can also visit the 18th-century bell tower and the nearby Chapel of Saint Michael.
 Then, head to the Old Town, where you can stroll through lively markets and grab lunch at a local eatery.

 For families who want a real off-the-beaten-path experience, take a drive to the Schist Villages.
 Named for the schist stone the homes were built with, the villages consist of 27 communities spread across the nearby mountains.
 You'll feel like time is standing still as you walk through the quiet streets and explore the forests and rivers.
 The most well-known village is Talasnal, which has a 3.1-mile (5 km) looped hiking trail that takes you to another of the Schist Villages, Casal Novo.
 Many other hiking and biking trails connect the villages.

-Get back on the road today and head to your next destination, Óbidos, a drive of about 1.5 hours.
-Just before your arrival into the city, however, make a detour to visit one of the region's most impressive sights, the Grutas Mira de Aire.
-Formed during the Middle Jurassic Age more than 150 million years ago, these are the largest underground caves in Portugal.
+Get back on the road today and continue south to your next destination, Óbidos, a drive of about 1.5 hours.
+Just before your arrival in the city, you'll make a detour to visit one of the region's most impressive sights, the Grutas Mira de Aire.
+Formed during the Middle Jurassic Age more than 150 million years ago, these are the largest underground caves in the country.
 The caves were discovered in 1947, and in 2010 they were elected one of the "Seven Natural Wonders" of Portugal.

 After visiting the caves, continue to Óbidos.
-Located in the Oeste region, this village is surrounded by a crenelated wall, whitewashed houses and a labyrinth of cobblestone streets.
+Located in the Oeste region, this village is surrounded by a crenellated wall, whitewashed houses, and a labyrinth of cobblestone streets.
 Once you've checked in at your hotel, take a self-guided tour.
-Start at Óbidos Castle, one of the town's main attractions.
+Start at the Castle of Óbidos, one of the town's main attractions.
 Now a hotel, this former palace features stone battlements and ramparts that offer panoramic views of the valley.
-Then, head to the town center and see Igreja de Santa Maria Church and its 17th-century tile panels.
+Then, head to the town center to admire Igreja de Santa Maria and its 17th-century tile panels.
 Later, stroll the main square and enjoy dinner at a local restaurant.

-It's off to Lisbon today, located just one hour from Óbidos.
+The last leg of your journey takes you to Lisbon today, located just one hour south of Óbidos.
 Upon arrival, you'll drop off your rental car and get checked in at your hotel.
-Portugal's capital city, a coastal town, features a rich history, ornate architecture, and amazing scenery.
-Once you've had a chance to regroup, take the kids out on a city tour that is unlike anything they've seen—a Lisbon Hippotrip Tour!
-These amphibious vehicles explore the heart of Portugal’s capital by both land and river, allowing you to see some of its most notable sights without ever leaving the comfort of your own seat.
+Portugal's coastal capital features a rich history, ornate architecture, and amazing scenery.
+Once you've had a chance to regroup, take the kids out on a city tour that is unlike anything they've seen—via Hippotrip!
+These amphibious vehicles explore the heart of Portugal's capital by both land and river, allowing you to see some of its most notable sights without ever leaving the comfort of your own seat.
 Is it a bus?
 Is it a boat?
 It's both!

-Get ready to plunge into the Tagus River on this lively, fun-filled cruise.
-The tour starts in the city center.
+Get ready to plunge into the Tagus River on this lively, fun-filled cruise that starts in the city center.
 Your family will board the bus and enjoy a land tour first, then you'll head to the river and drive straight into it.
 Your guides will share the myths and legends of the city and local landmarks, providing an entertaining show for all ages.
 Tonight, relax at your hotel before seeing more of Lisbon tomorrow.

 Afterward, set out on a self-guided tour to see more of the city.
 Walk to Castelo de São Jorge, a castle that sits high on a hilltop.
 It offers spectacular city views, and there are often exhibitions with knights and archers, which the kids will love.
-Then, head to the Telecabine Lisboa or Lisbon Cable Car.
-Built for the World Expo in the 90s, it runs about a mile along the river, with views of the Vasco Da Gama bridge as you cruise for the 10-minute journey.
-Afterward, stop in at Estufa Fria greenhouse, which has lots of green space for the little ones to enjoy.
+Then, head to the Telecabine Lisboa.
+Built for the World Expo in the 90s, this cable car runs about a mile along the river and offers views of the Vasco da Gama bridge during the 10-minute journey.
+Afterward, stop by the Estufa Fria greenhouse, which features plenty of green space for the little ones to enjoy.

-Young imaginations will be captivated by the whimsical world of Sintra
+Young imaginations will be captivated by the "inverted tower" at Quinta da Regaleira

 The tour takes you through the village and to some of its most well-known palaces.
-Your first top will be the Quinta da Regaleira, a UNESCO World Heritage Site with incredible neo-Gothic architecture, large gardens, and an assortment of hidden passageways and winding staircases.
-Then, you'll visit the National Palace of Sintra, which is located in the town center and was once a hunting retreat for the Portuguese monarchy.
+Your first stop will be the Quinta da Regaleira, a UNESCO World Heritage Site with incredible neo-Gothic architecture, large gardens, and an assortment of hidden passageways and winding staircases.
+Then, you'll visit the National Palace of Sintra, situated in the town center and once a hunting retreat for the Portuguese monarchy.

-End your day at the impressive Pena Palace, a vividly colored romanticist castle completed in 1854 and overlooks the whole town.
+End your day at the impressive National Palace of Pena, a vividly colored romanticist castle completed in 1854, which overlooks the whole town.
 Originally intended as a summer palace for the king, it was purchased by the state in 1889 and was later transformed into a museum.
 The castle is adjacent to Pena Park, which encompasses nearly 500 acres (200 ha) and has shaded walking paths, pavilions, lakes, and ponds.
 There are even some secret walking paths for the kids to discover, making it a great way to relax at the end of the tour.

 Day 10: Depart Lisbon